 RELATED: 43+ Spring Fairs & Festivals Near DC

-- Play mini golf at the country’s oldest continually operated mini golf course at East Potomac Park.
+- Love outdoor activities?
+Play mini golf at the country’s oldest continually operated mini golf course at East Potomac Park.

 - Head to the skatepark, awesome toddler park or look for deer on the trail at Palisades Recreation Center & Playground.

 - Rent a motorized swan boat for some serious family fun!

 - Grab some small batch ice cream and handmade chocolates.
 Need we say more?